 There are many factors to consider when creating the marketing plan.
 Every property is unique, and the Agent may have different marketing strategies for different properties.
 Property Marketing is not about reaching a broad target audience but ensuring that the marketing will get to the relevant audience who are most likely to be interested in your home.

 Experienced RE/MAX Agents have proven the MAP (Marketing Action Plan) for you and know exactly what works and what doesn’t work in today’s market.
 It will give you peace of mind to know exactly how the marketing aspect of selling your home will be executed.

 There are clear objectives in the MAP (Marketing Action Plan), along with sensible means for achieving them.
 You should expect your Agent to show you the MAP goals and schedule.

 As we go with the Marketing Action Plan schedule, we will tightly fine-tune the Marketing Campaign to highlight the bestselling points of your home and neighborhood as we want to attract quality buyers that are likely to be interested.

-There are many marketing media outlets that can be used to promote your property.
+There are many marketing media outlets that can be used to promote your property House for sale or Condo for sale.
 The internet is one of the prime targets, including RE/MAX Regional and Global website, Office Agency and Agent websites, and other real estate portals like hipflat, dot-property, Thailand-property, ddproperty and many more.

 MAP – On-Line Marketing